Strathclyde Partnership for Transport: Strathclyde rail services

 Glasgow has the largest network of suburban railway lines in the UK, other than London's.
-Much of the network is 25 kV AC electrified, with the exception of the Maryhill Line and South Western Lines.
+Much of the network is 25 kV AC electrified, with the exception of the Maryhill Line and South Western Line past Barrhead.
 Glasgow's main terminal stations are Glasgow Central and Glasgow Queen Street.
 Between 1972 and 2005, SPT and its predecessors were actively involved in the operation of suburban railways in the Greater Glasgow area.

 The Greater Glasgow Passenger Transport Executive (GGPTE) was created, in 1972, to oversee all suburban railways in the Glasgow area.
 When the GGPTE was formed, the trains that ran in the GGPTE area were painted in the BR Blue livery that had been introduced across the BR network in the 1960s.
 A "GG" logo was applied on one side of the driving cars and the BR double-arrow logo was used on other side of the car, a practice common for all PTE's at the time.